 Cover with a damp cloth or cling wrap and set aside until the dough balls double in size (approximately an hour).
 If you oven has a dough proofing function, this time can be reduced significantly.

-Note: Bake it later.
-At the 40 minute mark, you can opt to wrap the pan/s in cling wrap and pop them into the fridge for baking at another time (I’ve only ever held them this way for about 12 hours).
-Just bring them back to room temperature before baking.
-They will look like they’ve collapsed into themselves.
-Once they’ve reached room temperature, they should regain their original smooth domes.
+[Note: Bake it later.
+You can opt to wrap the pan/s in cling wrap and pop them into the fridge for a slow rise and bake them at another time (I’ve only ever held them this way for about 12 hours).
+Here’s a link on retarding bread dough.
+I bring the dough back to room temperature before baking (but some people seem to just leave it out for as long as it takes for their ovens to pre-heat).

-Preheat the oven to 150 degrees Celsius using the convection setting.
+Preheat the oven to 150 degrees Celsius using the convection (fan) setting.

 You can gently brush the tops of the dough with your preferred bread wash.
 I keep mine bare because I want aim for the palest crust.
 My kids like to draw faces on these buns using a food marker.